MicrosoftDocs/patterns-practices/patterns-practices/reference/loadmodulecompletedeventargs-iserrorhandled-property-mspp-modularity.md

 Remarks
 -------

-<span id="remarksToggle"></span> If there is an error on this event and no event subscriber sets this to true, an exception will be thrown by the event publisher.
+ If there is an error on this event and no event subscriber sets this to true, an exception will be thrown by the event publisher.

 See Also
 --------